 Stress is no laughing matter – in its worst cases it can lead to poor emotional wellbeing, heart disease or even death.
-So, as an employer, it’s crucial you’re able to spot the signs and know how to look after your employees should they be suffering.
+As an employer, it’s crucial you’re able to spot the signs & know how to look after your employees, should they be suffering.

+We know that if stress continues over a period of time, longer-term issues such as burnout can occur.
 If an employee is particularly burnt out, it may be necessary for them to take some time away from the office and re-charge their mental batteries.
-And as their employer, it’s super-important you know how to manage this to ensure they make a speedy recovery.
+As their employer, it’s super-important you know how to manage this to support your team member & ensure they make a full recovery.

-How do I tell if my employees are stressed?
+How can I tell if my employees are stressed?

 What to do when an employee is off sick with stress

-If you have an employee off sick from work with stress, there are a number of steps you, as an employer, can follow to aid their recovery and ease them back into work.
+If you have an employee off sick from work with stress, there are a number of steps employers can take to aid their recovery and ease them back into work.

 The support that the employee receives during their time away is absolutely ‘make or break’ in terms of how quickly you’ll have them back in the office and working at optimum performance.